David O'Donnell (actor-director): Work

-O'Donnell began his academic career as an assistant lecturer in Theatre Studies at Allen Hall, Otago University (1992 -1998), and taught at Victoria University of Wellington 1999 - 2023, where he is (since 2025) an Emeritus Professor in the School of English, Film, Theatre, Media Studies and Art History.
+O'Donnell began his academic career as an assistant lecturer in Theatre Studies at Allen Hall, Otago University (1992 -1998), and taught at Victoria University of Wellington from 1999 to 2023, where he is (since 2025) an Emeritus Professor in the School of English, Film, Theatre, Media Studies and Art History.
 He has won two Excellence in Teaching Awards.

 O'Donnell co-edited the 2007 book Performing Aotearoa: New Zealand Theatre and Drama in an Age of Transition with Marc Maufort.
 In 2017, he co-authored Floating Islanders: Pasifika Theatre in Aotearoa with Lisa Warrington.
 He co-authored Playmarket 40: 40 Years of Playwriting in New Zealand in 2013 with Laurie Atkinson.
 He co-edited the book Indigeneity on the Oceanic Stage: Intimations of the Local in a Globalised World (2024) with Marc Maufort, and in 2025 co-edited Acting in Aotearoa (2025) with Hilary Halba.

 He has written and published extensively on aspects of theatre and performance in New Zealand and the Pacific, including articles, book chapters, conference papers and production reviews.

 He has been the editor of the Playmarket New Zealand Play Series since 2010, editing to date 17 play collections and theatre books.

 He is the regional managing editor for New Zealand of The Theatre Times, a website which provides worldwide theatre news.

 He has directed many plays, with a strong focus on Shakespeare and works from New Zealand, both professionally and with student performers.
 Shakespeare productions include several outdoor Summer Shakespeare productions for Victoria University of Wellington, including A Midsummer Night's Dream (1991), Richard III (featuring Jonathan Hendry in the title role) in 1998 and Hamlet, featuring a female 'hero' (Stevie Hancox-Monk) in 2019.
 He had previously directed Hamlet in 2005 at Dunedin's Fortune Theatre, and has also directed the Henry VI trilogy for Toi Whakaari/NZ Drama School at Te Whaea in 2006.
 Plays by New Zealand writers he has directed include Take Me Home Mr by William Walker (2002), Te Karakia by Albert Belz (2009), Heat by Lynda Chanwai-Earle (2010), The Great Gatsby adapted by Ken Duncum Circa Theatre 2010, and Hole by Lynda Chanwai-Earle (2020), amongst a number of others.
 (See Awards below for more.)

 As an actor, he has worked professionally for Downstage (Wellington), Centrepoint (Palmerston North) and Wow!
 Productions (Dunedin) amongst other companies.